Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/mechanics.md

 ## 1. The initial verb​

 The verb describes the action taken by the account that initiated the transaction.
 Common verbs include deposited, minted, swapped, claimed, borrowed, and bridged.
 However, these can get more complex if needed, such as Bought a Powershart Pack, Toggled nesting, or Bought a raffle ticket.
 The main goal is to accurately describe what action was taken in the transaction.

-We are also aiming to have standards across interpretations, therefore if you hesitate on which word best describes the event, reach out to fellow interpreters and curators on our [Discord channel](https://zapper.xyz/discord) or [Telegram group](https://t.me/+mAVxPRsA7bE3ZDkx).
+We are aiming to have standards across interpretations, therefore if you hesitate on which word best describes the event, reach out to fellow interpreters and curators on our [Discord channel](https://zapper.xyz/discord) or [Telegram group](https://t.me/+mAVxPRsA7bE3ZDkx).

 ## 2. Item types

 Use the drop-down menu to detail what happened in the transaction.
 There are nine item types to choose from.
 Some events may not require to include any items, while others may have more than one to give an accurate description of the event.
 ![image](/img/assets/mechanics3.png)
 - **Token transfers:** Any tokens (ERC20 or NFT) entering or leaving a wallet.
 You can specify the transfer to the “from” account or the “to” account.
 Filters for ERC20 or NFT can be added.
 Here is an example of a transaction with a token transfer outflow and inflow:
 ![image](/img/assets/mechanics4.png)
 - **NFT Collection:** Will be used to reference a collection address available in the transaction data.
 The best example is when you approve a collection to be transacted on a marketplace.
 See example below.
 ![image](/img/assets/mechanics5.png)
 - **ERC20 Token:** References a token that did not move.
 For example, a user can approve a token to be transferred without funds moving.
 ![image](/img/assets/mechanics6.png)
 - **Accounts:** References any wallet involved in the transaction, including intermediaries.
 Can be displayed as a full address or aliased as an ENS.
 ![image](/img/assets/mechanics7.png)
 - **NFT:** Points to a specific NFT not moving in or out of the wallet.
 Requires the NFT collection address and token ID data.
 ![image](/img/assets/mechanics8.png)
 - **Network:** Refers to a network ID in the transaction, useful for bridging transactions to reference a destination chain.
 ![image](/img/assets/mechanics9.png)
 - **String:** Surfaces any text in an event, such as a comment made on a vote.
 ![image](/img/assets/mechanics10.png)
 - **Number:** References a number, such as the number of proposals a user voted on.
 ![image](/img/assets/mechanics11.png)
 - **Duration:** Refers to a time period, like locking funds for a certain period.
 The source scale is the contract's duration, and the target scale is how you want to display it (e.g., minutes to months).
 ![image](/img/assets/mechanics13.png)

 ![image](/img/assets/mechanics12.png)